allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

 * Import Configuration - Import an app instance configuration file.
 This will fill the instance launch form with the values from the file, which can be modified before launching the app instance
 * Project name - ClearML Project Name
-* Task name - Name of ClearML Task for your Model Deployment app instance
+* Task name - Name of ClearML Task for your vLLM Model Deployment app instance
-* Queue - The [ClearML Queue](../../fundamentals/agents_and_queues.md#what-is-a-queue) to which the Model Deployment app instance task will be enqueued (make sure an agent is assigned to that queue)
+* Queue - The [ClearML Queue](../../fundamentals/agents_and_queues.md#what-is-a-queue) to which the vLLM Model Deployment app instance task will be enqueued (make sure an agent is assigned to that queue)
 * Model - A ClearML Model ID or a HuggingFace model name (e.g. `openai-community/gpt2`)
 * Model Configuration